glen-sharp/emission-calculator-app/emission-api/README.md

 bash emission_calculator_backend/scripts/data-refresh.sh
 ```

 Steps:
+1. Executes unit tests
-1. Deletes the current SQLite database
+2. Deletes the current SQLite database
-2. Creates a new DB using the DB schema in the `models.py` file
+3. Creates a new DB using the DB schema in the `models.py` file
-3. (Through execution of ETL script) Finds all CSV files in the ingest folders
+4. (Through execution of ETL script) Finds all CSV files in the ingest folders
-4. Extracts data from CSV files
+5. Extracts data from CSV files
-5. Through 'conform' layer objects, apply data validation (if failed, current entry is logged and skipped)
+6. Through 'Input' layer objects, apply data validation (if failed, current entry is logged and skipped)
-6. Performs simple data transformations:
+7. Performs simple data transformations:
     - All strings are converted to lower-case
     - Air travel distance unit is converted to kilometres
-7. Loads relevant tables with data
+8. Loads relevant tables with data

 ## Running locally